wg-osr/walkerga.github.io/class/sp_dwarf.md

 You can smell/taste craftsmanship within 10’.
 This may be hampered by other overwhelming odors.

 ## Stony Recovery
-When you die from poison or disease, you are petrified for a session, then return to life at 1 HP, purified of the malady.
+When you would die from poison or disease, you are petrified instead.
+You can be "resurected" if you are doused in alcohol.

 ## Obsession
 Every time you end a session in a civilized location, roll wisdom.
-On a failure, spend the next session making an object of power related to your story or profession.
-Then roll 1D4 to see how many [Treasures](/2020/11/10/extra-rules#treasures) you spend doing this (you might go in debt).
-Describe what you’d like it to be and the GM will describe what it actually is.
+On a failure, you must sell 1D4 items from your inventory and spend the profits to craft as many items related to your profession of equivalent value.
+Describe what you’d like them to be and the GM will describe what they actually are.

 ## Greed
-Gain a +1 bonus to saves for each inventory slot filled with [Treasure](/2020/11/10/extra-rules#treasures).
+Gain a +1 bonus to all saves for each inventory slot filled with [Treasure](/2020/11/10/extra-rules#treasures).

 ## Heart of the Mountain
 Always knows when all the secret doors and passages on a floor have been discovered.